From 6-12 February 2023

 In 1987 the Linz Open was started in Wels, Austria, and was organized by the ITF (International Tennis Federation) as a $10,000 competition.
 The Linz Open became a WTA Tour tournament on the Tier V-level in 1991.

-The Linz Open was promoted to a third level event in 1993and it became a 2nd level tournament in 1998.
-Linz Open Tennis has been designated as a WTA International Tournament in 2009.
+The Linz Open was promoted to a third-level event in 1993, and it became a 2nd-level tournament in 1998.
+Linz Open Tennis has been designated as a WTA International Tournament since 2009.

 The Linz Open Tennis past champions included Lindsay Davenport, Justine Henin-Hardenne, Maria Sharapova, Angelique Kerber, Amélie Mauresmo, and Ana Ivanovic.